 Ticks – Identification and Control

-Perhaps ticks engender such a response because they can suck more of your bodily fluid.
-Perhaps it is because deer tick (see below) bites have been associated with Rocky Mountain spotted fever and Lyme disease.
-In any case, ticks are common in all parts of Atlanta each summer and it’s a good idea to keep their presence in mind when you come in from working or playing outdoors.
+Ticks engender a strong get-it-off-me response because they can suck a lot of your bodily fluid.
+Perhaps it is because deer tick (see below) bites have been associated with Rocky Mountain spotted fever, Lyme disease, and the new alpha-gal syndrome.
+In any case, ticks are common in all parts of Georgia each summer and it’s a good idea to keep their presence in mind when you come in from working or playing outdoors.

 The brown dog tick (see below) is half the size of the American dog tick – barely one-eighth inch long.
-It feeds on, and is found almost exclusively around, dogs.
+It feeds on, and is found almost exclusively on dogs.

 A blacklegged tick (see below) is much smaller than the other two and may sometimes be called a “seed tick”.

 OUTDOOR CONTROL Ticks must feed on a host two or three times before becoming mature.
-When they are hungry, the tick climbs to the end of shrubbery branches or to the top of tall grass.
+When they are hungry, young ticks climb to the end of shrubbery branches or to the top of tall grass.
 A host, whether possum or person passing by, stimulates the tick to cling to their hair or clothing and crawl about looking for a place to enjoy a blood meal.
 The tick will wander, looking for a suitable place, for several hours.

 If you own a dog or cat, inspect it every few days for ticks on the skin.
 Look particularly closely behind their ears and between their toes.
 A flea comb can also be used to comb out the ticks before they settle down to feed.
-Insecticides such as bifenthrin (click for sources) , deltamethrin (click for sources) , or esfenvalerate (click for sources) can be sprayed onto tick habitat.
+Insecticides such as bifenthrin (click for examples) , deltamethrin (click for examples) , or esfenvalerate (click for examples) can be sprayed onto tick habitat.
 There is no advantage to spraying the entire yard; concentrate your efforts where the ticks are most likely to be found.
 Follow label directions.

-MAKE A TICK DRAG If your children like to play in the yard but you are constantly finding ticks on them, try building a tick drag.
-Simply staple one edge of a four foot by three foot piece of white flannel to a long wooden stick.
-Drag the flannel over your grass and along the edges of trails through the woods.
-The ticks will be stimulated to cling to the flannel, where they are easy to see, capture and kill.
+MAKE A TICK DRAG If your children like to play in the yard but you are constantly finding ticks on them, try building a tick drag to capture ticks before they bite.
+Simply staple one edge of a four foot by three foot piece of white flannel (or light-colored towel) to a long wooden stick.
+Drag the cloth over your grass and along the edges of trails through the woods.
+The ticks will be stimulated to cling to the cloth, where they are easy to see, capture, and kill.
 If the drag is too much trouble, be sure to keep your grass mowed frequently and cut down any weedy areas.
 Prune back the low shrubbery that lines your woodland trails to ensure that walkers don’t brush against the limbs.

 Mike, an avid outdoorsman, adds: